Fractals for Kernelization Lower Bounds: The ``Fractalism'' Technique

-In the $i$th execution of (2)-(4) in \Cref{def:fractal}, we obtain $2^{i-1}$ many triangles.
+In the $i$th execution of (2)-(4) in \cref{def:fractal}, we obtain $2^{i-1}$ new triangles.
 We say that these triangles have depth $i$.
 The \emph{boundary}~$B_i\subseteq E(\triangle_q)$, $i\in[q]$, are those edges of the triangles of depth $i$ which are not edges of the triangles of depth $i-1$.
-As a convention, the edge~$\{\lv,\rv\}$ connecting the two special vertices~$\lv$ and~$\rv$ forms the boundary~$B_0$. \ifshort{} Refer to~\cref{fig:trifrac24816} for an illustration of the boundaries in the \fractal{}~$\triangle_4$. \fi{} \iflong{} We refer to~\cref{fig:trifrac16} for an illustration of the boundaries in the \fractal{}~$\triangle_4$.
+As a convention, the edge~$\{\lv,\rv\}$ connecting the two special vertices~$\lv$ and~$\rv$ forms the boundary~$B_0$.
+We refer to~\cref{fig:trifrac16} for an illustration of the boundaries in the \fractal{}~$\triangle_4$.

-\fi{} Moreover, by construction, we obtain the following: \begin{observation} In every~\fractal{}, each boundary forms a $\lv$-$\rv$~path, and all boundaries are pairwise edge-disjoint. \end{observation} Note that the boundary~$B_q$ contains $p=2^q$~edges.
+Moreover, by construction, we obtain the following: \begin{observation} In every~\fractal{}, each boundary forms a $\lv$-$\rv$~path, and all boundaries are pairwise edge-disjoint. \end{observation} Note that the boundary~$B_q$ contains $p=2^q$~edges.
 Thus, the number of edges in~$\triangle_q$ is~$\sum_{i=0}^{q} 2^i = 2^{q+1} - 1 = 2\cdot p-1$.
 Further observe that all vertices of~$\triangle_q$ are incident with the edges in~$B_q$, and $B_q$ forms a~$\lv$-$\rv$~path.
 Hence, $\triangle_q$ contains $p+1$~vertices.

-\subparagraph*{Reducing the Weighted to the Unweighted Case.} In the remainder of the paper, we focus on the unweighted case of \fractal{s} without multiple edges or loops.
+\subparagraph*{Reducing the Weighted to the Unweighted Case.} The \emph{weighted} \fractal{} is the \fractal{} equipped with \emph{edge~costs}, that is, the cost for deleting an edge in the \fractal{}.
+If all edges in~$\triangle_q$ are of the same edge~cost~$c\in\N$, then we write $\triangle_q^c$ (we drop the superscript if~$c=1$).
+In the remainder of the paper, we focus on the unweighted case of \fractal{s} without multiple edges or loops.
 This is possible due to the following reduction of the weighted to the unweighted case.
-Equip the \fractal{} with an \emph{edge~cost}, that is, the cost for deleting any edge in the \fractal{}.
-If $c\in\N$ is the edge~cost of~$\triangle_q$, then we write $\triangle_q^c$ (we drop the superscript if~$c=1$).
+Consider the weighted~\fractal{}~$\triangle_q^c$ with $c\geq 2$.
 To reduce to the case with an unweighted, simple graph, we add $c-1$ further copies for each edge.
 Thus, to make two adjacent vertices non-adjacent, it requires~$c$ edge-deletions.
 To make the graph simple, we subdivide each edge.
 We remark that in this way we double the distances of the vertices in the original \fractal{}.
 Thus, whenever we consider distances in the fractal with edge~cost and the graph obtained by the reduction above, we have to take into account a factor of two.